Diabetes - foot care - self-care; Diabetic foot ulcer - foot care; Diabetic neuropathy - foot care

 Do not try to cut very thick toenails by yourself.
 Your foot doctor (podiatrist) can trim your toenails if you are unable to.
 If your toenails are thick and discolored (possibly due to a fungal infection) do not trim the nails yourself.
 If your vision is poor or you have decreased sensation in your feet, you should see a podiatrist to trim your toenails to prevent possible injury.

 Most people with diabetes should have corns or calluses treated by a foot doctor.
-If your doctor has given you permission to treat corns or calluses on your own:
+If your foot doctor has given you permission to treat corns or calluses on your own:

 If you smoke, stop.
 Smoking decreases blood flow to your feet.
 Talk to your provider or nurse if you need help quitting.

 Do not use a heating pad or hot water bottle on your feet.
 Don't walk barefoot, particularly on hot pavement, hot tiles, or hot, sandy beaches.
-This can cause severe burns in people with diabetes because the skin does not respond normally to the heat.
+This can cause severe burns in people with diabetes because their skin does not respond normally to the heat.

 Remove your shoes and socks during visits to your provider so that they can check your feet.